msobanjo/courseware/topics/terraform/modules/introduction/README.md

 ### Overview

-Terraform allows you to control your infrastructure on the cloud service provider the big providers like: AWS, GCP, Azure are supported.
+Terraform allows you to control your infrastructure on the cloud service provider.

+The big providers are:
+* AWS
+* GCP
+* Azure

 Your infrastructure can be described as code, allowing you to have a blueprint of your data-center that can be versioned like any other piece of code.

 ### Infrastructure as Code